ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 - comunidad
 params:
   doi: 10.59350/pjnp4-p2x92
-description: Introducing 10 new rOpenSci Champions, all of whom are from Latin America.
-  With diverse backgrounds and inspiring projects, they are driving open science from their communities.
+description: Introducing 10 new rOpenSci Champions — all based in Latin America, representing diverse backgrounds and leading inspiring projects.
+Each of them is advancing open science from within their own communities.
-editor:
-- Alejandra Bellini
 ---

-We are very excited to introduce the new rOpenSci Champions.
-This group will experience the program and work in Spanish, which allows us to continue strengthening the open science and research software development community in this language.
-We are excited about the projects they will develop, which address real challenges from different disciplines and territories in Latin America.
+We’re very excited to introduce the new rOpenSci Champions!
+This cohort will participate in the program and carry out their work in Spanish, allowing us to continue strengthening the open science and research software development community in this language.
+We’re excited about the projects they’ll be developing, which tackle real-world challenges across diverse disciplines and regions of Latin America.

-We invite you to meet each of these people and the projects they will be working on throughout the program.
+We invite you to get to know each of these individuals and the projects they’ll be working on throughout the program.

 ## Ana Carolina Moreno